15 Foods That Naturally Lower Blood Pressure

 12. Pomegranate juice

-Pomegranate juice is more than just a beautiful color, with one study showing that men and women who drank 11 ounces of pomegranate juice daily for four weeks reduced systolic and diastolic blood pressure by 3.14 and 3.33 points.
-Another study found that drinking 5 ounces reduced systolic blood pressure by 7 percent and diastolic blood pressure by 6 percent when measured six hours later.
+Pomegranate juice is more than just a beautiful color, with one study showing that men and women who drank 11 ounces of pomegranate juice19 daily for four weeks reduced systolic and diastolic blood pressure by 3.14 and 3.33 points.
+Another study20 found that drinking 5 ounces reduced systolic blood pressure by 7 percent and diastolic blood pressure by 6 percent when measured six hours later.

 Fresh garlic has more allicin than cooked, so eat few raw garlic cloves daily to see significant changes in blood pressure.
 Add minced or chopped garlic to salad dressings or dips.
 Raw garlic goes well with tahini and lemon, while parsley or cilantro help neutralize garlic breath!
 Don't take garlic supplements without consulting your dietitian or doctor as they may cause heartburn, burping, upset stomach, or too much blood thinning.